Gilles de Rais: Lifting of the siege of Lagny

 Lifting of the siege of Lagny.
 Miniature from Les Vigiles de la mort de Charles VII, BnF, late 15th century.

 The war against English forces continued around Paris.
 In August 1432, Gilles de Rais helped lift the siege of Lagny, undoubtedly one of his most famous feats of arms along with the lifting of the siege of Orléans.
 Assisted by the mercenary captain Rodrigo de Villandrando, he crossed the Marne "upstream, before La Ferté-sous-Jouarre", while other French troops led by Raoul de Gaucourt and the "Bastard of Orléans" managed to enter Lagny through a poorly-guarded point.
 Medievalist Françoise Michaud-Fréjaville notes that, thanks to this "double movement of troops", the town "was delivered practically without a battle. (...)
 Faced with the threat, the English abandoned the bastilles and bridge they held downstream from Lagny, leaving much of their equipment behind."
 On this military episode, Michaud-Fréjaville refers to the "not always very reliable account" of the chronicler Jean Chartier.

-In addition, Jean Chartier's chronicle mentions the presence of Gilles de Sillé, cousin of Gilles de Rais, among the French troops engaged in skirmishes the day after the siege of Lagny was lifted.
+Jean Chartier's chronicle also mentions the presence of Gilles de Sillé, cousin of Gilles de Rais, among the French troops engaged in skirmishes the day after the siege of Lagny was lifted.
 According to Chartier, Gilles de Sillé was taken prisoner on this occasion, unless the chronicler is confusing him with Michel de Sillé, another member of this old house related to Gilles de Rais.
 (Note: Historian Noël Valois hypothesizes that Michel de Sillé fell into English hands during fighting around the Sillé castle circa 1432–1433.
 Historian Michel Termeau places the capture of Michel de Sillé during the siege of Lagny in 1432.
 Termeau also suggests that the chronicler Jean Chartier may have confused the brothers Gilles de Sillé and Michel de Sillé.)
 Eight years later, during the latter's trial, the testimony of the families of the missing children, as well as the confessions of the accused, cast a shadow over Gilles de Sillé, who was on the run at the time.
 What's more, according to certain witnesses at the trial, a rumour was spread by Michel de Sillé's servants in an attempt to explain the children's disappearances: the English had supposedly demanded twenty-four young hostages as part of the ransom "of the said sire Michel", a pretext deemed "absurd" and "implausible" by medievalists Noël Valois and Olivier Bouzy, in accordance with the customs governing prisoners of war at the time.